testflows/TestFlows-WebSite/source/handbook/index.md

         pass
 ```

-Similar to how [class method]s take an instance of the object as the first argument,
+Similarly to how [class method]s take an instance of the object as the first argument,
 test functions wrapped with test decorators take an instance of the current test as the first argument
 and therefore by convention the first argument is always named `self`.